 - Build volume: 215 x 215 x 210 mm

 12 months after the Ultimaker 3’s release, the Dutch company released the hardware source files for both the Ultimaker 3 and Ultimaker 3 Extended here.
 This was no surprise; Ultimaker had previously released the files to other printers including the Ultimaker 2 Go, leading to innovation breakthroughs such as the Olsson Block.
-Ultimaker also develop Cura, the popular and open source 3D slicer.
+Ultimaker also develops Cura, the popular and open source 3D slicer.

-Known as one of the best 3D printers of its generation, the Ultimaker 3 is incredibly accurate, and widely adopted for rapid prototyping precise plastic parts.
+Known as one of the best 3D printers of its generation, the Ultimaker 3 is incredibly accurate and widely adopted for rapid prototyping precise plastic parts.
 It comes fully assembled and almost ready to print; you can get it all started within just a few minutes.